 1. Describe how a benefit sharing plan (that includes arrangements that are appropriate to the context and consistent with applicable national rules and regulations) was or will be designed and implemented: N/A 2.
 Has a draft or final benefit sharing plan been shared with affected communities in a form, manner, and language understandable to them?
 N/A 3.
 Has/will the benefit-sharing outcomes be made public (subject to legal restrictions)?
-N/A 2E Negative Impacts and Mitigation Measures Identify any risks or claims of negative environmental and/or social impacts other than those listed in Part II: 1.
-Describe the negative impact, risk, or claim: N/A 2.
-Describe how any negative impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A 3.
-Detail how negative risks and impacts will be monitored, how often, and by whom: N/A
+N/A 2E Negative Impacts and Mitigation Measures Identify any risks or claims of negative environmental and/or social impacts other than those listed in Part II: listed in Part II: listed in 1.
+Part II: Describe the negative impact, risk, or claim: N/A listed in 1.
+2. Part II: Describe the negative impact, risk, or claim: N/A Describe how any negative impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A